-Parecoxib sodium for injection is a preservative-free lyophilized powder.
+SPECIAL PRECAUTIONS FOR DISPOSAL AND OTHER HANDLING Parecoxib (as sodium) Powder for Injection is a preservative-free lyophilized powder.
 Parecoxib sodium should be reconstituted with 2 mL (40 mg vial) Sodium Chloride Injection (0.9%).
 Alternatively, parecoxib sodium may be reconstituted with 5% Dextrose Injection or 5% Dextrose and 0.45% Sodium Chloride Injection.
 Use of Lactated Ringer's Injection, or 5% Dextrose in Lactated Ringer's Injection, are not recommended for reconstitution as they will cause the drug to precipitate from solution.
 Use of Water for Injection is not recommended for reconstitution of parecoxib sodium, as the resulting solution is not isotonic.
 Do not refrigerate or freeze the reconstituted product.
+DOSAGE FORMS AND PACKAGING AVAILABLE Lyophilized Powder for Injection.